kahlow/YTC-Dev-PreCourse/logic/logic.md

 ##OR

-'Or' is used to pair two logical expressions but returns the positive if one exists.
+`OR` is used to pair two logical expressions but returns the positive if one exists.

 Let's look at this: